 And therefore, instead of jumping headlong into unseemly conclusions, we are able to take it slow, think about it consciously, and realize everything is alright.
 We can actually make a proper decision about it, rather than rushing into it, and actually making things worse.

-Finally, we realize that everything, and absolutely everything is happening for an exact awesome reason, and we have nothing to fear, but fear itself.
+Finally, we realize that everything is happening for an exact awesome reason, and we have nothing to fear, but fear itself.